wpmetabox/docs/_docs/extensions/mb-relationships.md

 - General: for general settings such as object type and post type.
 - Meta Box: for extra meta box settings.
 These settings are the same as the field group settings when creating custom fields.
 - Field: for extra field settings.
-These settings are the same as the field settings (post, term or user depending on the object type).
+These settings are the same as the field settings (post, term, or user depending on the object type).

 #### General settings